 How lockdown impacted the startup world: 5 biggest winners and 5 biggest losers

-As countries close their borders and locals avoiding shared transport, transport booking services have also decreased in popularity.
-Among companies that experienced a severe decrease in customer bookings are Omio or Wanderio but also France-based startup – Bla Bla Car.
-Bla Bla Car experienced a downfall in activity across its Western European markets.
-The drop was found to be most seen across long-distance car and bus services.
-People still prefer carpooling than traveling by train or by bus that’s why the company has a chance to survive the lockdown.
+As countries close their borders and locals avoid shared transport, transport booking services have also decreased in popularity.
+Among companies that experienced a severe decrease in customer bookings are ‘Omio’ or ‘Wanderio’, and also the France-based startup – BlaBlaCar.
+BlaBlaCar experienced a downfall in activity across its Western European markets.
+The drop was found across long-distance car and bus services.
+But because people still prefer carpooling than traveling by train or by bus, that’s why the company still has a chance to survive the lockdown!

-Another smart example of digital healthcare solution is Babylon.
+Another smart example of a digital healthcare solution is Babylon.
 In the absence of GPs who are occupied by the number of Covid-19 victims, Babylon has gained a lot of followers.
 The UK startup is a Covid-19 Care Assistant app that helps to ease the impact of staff absence.
-Coronavirus patients can have 24/7 access to monitoring services that help them check symptoms, track their status, and consult with GPs and clinicians by video.
-Considering it is a free option and a way to support NHS forces, Babylon is a startup that shows how to effectively use $550M of investment.
+Coronavirus patients can now have 24/7 access to monitoring services that help them check symptoms, track their status, and consult with GPs and clinicians by video.
+Considering it is a free option and a way to support the NHS forces, Babylon is a startup that shows how to effectively use $550M of investment.

-There are ways in which the lockdown impacted the startup world that are undoubtedly harmful to the industry.
-The crisis, however, showed which companies have a stronger team on board and better startup marketing strategy.
-The ultimate startup test distinguished those startups with the most successful business model and those where the business objective needs to be reshaped.
-How to reshape the business to survive?
+There are many ways in which the lockdown impacted the startup world that are undoubtedly very harmful to the industry.
+The crisis, however, showed which companies have a stronger team, one that is ready to respond to sudden changes to the market.
+This ultimate startup test distinguished those startups with the most successful business models from those where the business objective needs to be reshaped.